fmilizia/competitive-programming-unipi/lecture_12/lecture_12.md

 The problem can be found [here](http://codeforces.com/problemset/problem/52/C) and [this](code/circular.cpp) is my code.

-Il problema è risolto con l'utilizzo di un segment tree con lazy propagation.
+The solution uses a segment tree with lazy propagation.